linyuxuanlin/Wiki_MkDocs/docs/zh/ADC-Static_Parameters.md

 # ADC - Static Parameters

+> This post is only available in English.

 Analog to Digital Converter (ADC) is a device to converts analog signals into a sequence of digital data.

 ![](https://wiki-media-1253965369.cos.ap-guangzhou.myqcloud.com/img/20221011141438.png)